2023 ISL Cup playoffs

-The 2022–23 Indian Super League playoffs was the ninth playoffs series of the Indian Super League.
+The 2023 Indian Super League Cup playoffs was the ninth playoffs series of the Indian Super League.
 The playoffs began on 3 March 2023 and concluded with the final on 18 March.

 The top two teams in regular season, Mumbai City and Hyderabad automatically qualified for the semi-finals.
-Teams finishing 3rd to 6th featured in a single-leg play-off to determine the other two semi-finalists.
-The semi-finals took place over two legs while the final was a one-off match the Fatorda Stadium in Margao.
+Teams finishing 3rd to 6th featured in a single-leg play-off to determine the other two semi-finalists, with ATK Mohun Bagan and Bengaluru advancing.
+The semi-finals took place over two legs while the final was a one-off match at the Fatorda Stadium in Margao, with ATK Mohun Bagan beating Bengaluru on penalties.

-The playoff champions, ATK Mohun Bagan, thus qualified for Indian playoffs for 2023–24 AFC competitions against Hyderabad, the champions of 2021–22 Indian Super League for a place in 2023–24 AFC Cup qualifying playoff round.
-If any one of them also win the 2023 Super Cup, then that team will qualify for the additional playoff for 2023–24 AFC Cup group stage, while the other team will automatically qualify for 2023–24 AFC Cup qualifying playoff round.